Home

 Diy-bathroom-plumbing refers to the do-it-yourself people.
 I like do-it-yourselfers.
 I do a lot of things, I'm just not too good at any of them.
 Some things aren't rocket science, so it doesn't take a genius to do them.

+Most of us have been involved in some kind of home plumbing repair project.
 Home plumbing repair is fine for the novice homeowner, but diy heating plumbing projects can sometimes end up in disaster.
 You need to have a good plan to cover your bases.
 Every diy-bathroom-plumbing plan should have an outline.
-Part of the contents you should have in a basic outline should include things like the components of plumbing to get a better understanding of how the pipes all work.

 Before you get into plumbing, you'll need to have the local codes from the Health and Plumbing Inspectors.
 There are usually a few differences between local and National codes that pertain to the local environment conditions.
 The differences are usually small.

-Most Plumbing and Health inspectors give you a list of code requirements when you apply for a permit so you'll know exactly what you have to do before you get started.
 Let's get started with Plumbing because there's a lot to cover.
 We'll begin with the water lines.
 The idea is to build a house as inexpensively as possible so if we can use plastic water lines, we'll save a lot of time and money.
 I'll cover copper lines also because there are quite a few nay-sayers when it comes to plastic plumbing.

 First of all, I think Pex (plastic water lines)is an excellent product.
 We just don't know what the long term effects of chlorine will do to the plastic.
 So far, Pex has performed very well.
 See the pic of Pex tubing.